ProfessorKazarinoff/stream-2020/S01-E02/contents.md

 ## Talk SSH and log into the server over SSH

-## Create a non-root sudo user on the server and copy over SSH keys into the non-root sudo user's account, save history
+## Create a non-root sudo user on the server and copy over SSH keys into the non-root sudo user's account, modify ufw firewall, save history

 ## Log into the server as non-root sudo user, save history

 ## Add history files to git, commit and push

+## Install Miniconda on server, set up jupyterhubenv conda env, install jupyter, numpy, pandas, xlrd, matplotlib, sympy, requests, bokeh, altair, jupyter-hub.
+Save history

+## Try to run JupyterHub for the first time

 ## Review and Preview Next Episode